lks-ai/ComfyUI-StableAudioSampler/README.md

   - A Model Loader Node (to load audio models separately and pipe to wherever)
 - Making the Audio format compatible with other Audio Node packs
 - A bit of Refactoring cause this was a quick release
+- More Sampler Node Options
+  - Gain
+  - Possibly Clipping or something

+I'm very open to anyone who wants to contribute.
+Make your forks and pull requests.
+We will build something cool.